ibm-cloud-docs/Cloudant/documents/design_document_management.md

 ```
 {: codeblock}

-The result is that our map code is turned into a JSON-compatible string,
+The result is that the map code is turned into a JSON-compatible string,
 and included in a design document.

 Once the design document is saved,